• Share this on:

 Communication

-Smooth communication is an implicit requirement of all buyers.
-Always reply to every email within 24 hours, even if it is just to confirm that you have received the email and will send a more complete reply later.
-If you have a problem with a production order, immediately notify the customer and try to offer a solution.
-Another good tip is to create a time and arrival (T&A) for every order and share it with your buyer.
-This file will help you to manage expectations and monitor progress and is the best guarantee of on-time delivery.
+Your success depends largely on the quality of your service.
+Smooth communication is an important part of this.
+Always reply to every e-mail within 24 hours, even if it is just to confirm that you have received it and will reply in detail later.
+If you encounter a problem with an order, notify your buyer immediately and try to offer a solution.
+Create a T&A (time and arrival) sheet of every order and share it with your buyer.
+This file will help you to manage expectations, monitor progress and is the best guarantee for timely delivery.

 Flexibility